Make a new claim for Housing Benefit or Council Tax support

 North East Lincolnshire Council is under a duty to protect the public funds it administers, and to this end may use the information you have provided for your application for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.

-Benefits Team (telephone and postal enquiries only), Local Taxation and Benefits, Municipal Offices, Town Hall Square, Grimsby, North East Lincolnshire, DN31 1HU
+Benefits Team (telephone and postal enquiries only), Municipal Offices, Town Hall Square, Grimsby, North East Lincolnshire, DN31 1HU

 Telephone opening times: Monday to Friday 9am to 4:30pm, except bank holidays